yxhuvud/ior/README.md

 * `ring.space_left`: Shows how many more events can be sent before `submit` is necessary.

-* `ring.cq_read`: Shows how many events are waiting in the completion queue.
+* `ring.cq_ready`: Shows how many events are waiting in the completion queue.

+* `ring.unsubmitted?`: Returns true if there are any unsubmitted events.

+* `ring.full_submission_queue?`: Returns true if the submission queue needs to be submitted.

 Example:
 ```crystal